 A research published today in the Cell Metabolism journal sheds light on the role of osteocalcin, a substance produced by bones.
 It is released in response to acute stress: in fact it is therefore a stress hormone.

 This path typical of the "fight or flight" mode, typical of different living beings is different and separate from those already known.
-The latter depend on cortisol, adrenaline and norepinephrine, all produced by adrenal gland.
+The latter depend on cortisol, adrenaline and norepinephrine, all produced by the adrenal gland.

 The discovery helps understand why people and animals sometimes produce acute stress responses even in the absence of cortisol and other molecules.